priimak/priimak.github.io/_posts/2016-01-12-verified-patchsets-in-gerrit.markdown

 title: Verified patchsets in Gerrit
 layout: post
 ---
-Follow these steps on to permit merge of each individual patchset only it has been marked *Verified*.
+Follow these steps to set up Gerrit in such a way so that merge of each individual patchset will only be permitted if it has been marked *Verified*.
 These settings are per project and not for the entire Gerrit server.

-First through Gerrit web interface create group *Verifiers* and to it users who will be able to mark patchsets Verified.
-Save UUID of this group in the variable *GUUID*.
+First through Gerrit web interface create group *Verifiers* and add to it users who will be able to mark patchsets Verified.
+For example example shown below that group UUID is assumed to be held in the environment variable *GUUID*.

 Clone your repository, *cd* into it and then do: